awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 Using Provisioned IOPS storage increases the number of I/O requests that the system can process concurrently\.
 Increased concurrency allows for decreased latency since I/O requests spend less time in a queue\.
 Decreased latency allows for faster database commits, which improves response time and allows for higher database throughput\.

 For example, consider a heavily loaded OLTP database provisioned for 10,000 Provisioned IOPS that runs consistently at the channel limit of 105 Mbps throughput for reads\.
 The workload isn’t perfectly balanced, so there is some unused write channel bandwidth\.
-The instance would consume less than 10,000 IOPS and but would still benefit from increasing capacity to 20,000 Provisioned IOPS\.
+The instance would consume less than 10,000 IOPS but would still benefit from increasing capacity to 20,000 Provisioned IOPS\.

 Increasing Provisioned IOPS capacity from 10,000 to 20,000 doubles the system’s capacity for concurrent I/O\.
 Increased concurrency means decreased latency, which allows transactions to complete faster, so the database transaction rate increases\.
 Read and write latency would improve by different amounts and the system would settle into a new equilibrium based on whichever resource becomes constrained first\.